 2. The sources and data we use

 We process only the personal data that are required for the specific purpose for which they are processed (cf. section 3 below).
-These are data that we have received directly from you (e.g. data that you have entered in a contact form).
+These are data that we have received directly from you (e.g. data that you have entered to subscribe to a newsletter).

 3. Why we process your data (purpose of processing) and the legal basis

 The personal data mentioned above are processed by us in accordance with the provisions of the EU General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG, amended).
 The VDA represents and promotes the interests of the entire German automotive industry.
 To this end, the VDA organizes the IAA, which has established itself as the leading trade show for mobility.
 The trade shows IAA Cars and IAA Commercial Vehicles take place in alternate years.

 The VDA wishes, inter alia, to offer a fully functional Internet presence and provide the best possible services on the IAA webpages in order to ensure the smooth running of an attractive trade fair and thus the representation of the interests of the automotive industry.
 This represents a legitimate interest in the meaning of Article 6(1) f of the GDPR for subsequent data processing (wherever this involves processing of personal data by the VDA):

 Every time our Internet presentation is accessed and every time a file stored there is retrieved, this is recorded in a log file.
 Storing this information serves internal system-related and statistical purposes.
 The log records the following data: name of the file that was accessed, date and time, volume of data transmitted, notification of successful retrieval, the web browser and the requesting domain.
 IP addresses of the requesting computer are also logged.
 The legal basis for processing the data is Article 6(1) f of the GDPR, which permits the processing of data for the performance of a contract or of pre-contractual measures.